 Qatar is a member of the United Nations and was a non-permanent member of the UN Security Council for a two-year term in 2006 and 2007.
 On June 22, 2011, Nassir Abdulaziz Al-Nasser, the Permanent Representative of Qatar, was elected President of the 66th session of the United Nations General Assembly.
 Qatar is also a member of numerous other international and multilateral organizations, including, among others, the League of Arab States, the Organization of The Islamic Conference, UNESCO, the Multinational Investment Guarantee Agency, the IMF and the World Bank.
-In January 2019, Qatar left OPEC to focus on gas production.
+In December 2018, Qatar announced that it was leaving the OPEC to focus on gas production.

-Qatar is a member of the Gas Exporting Countries Forum ("GECF"), which has 12 members and whose headquarters for its permanent secretariat is in Doha.
-The fifth GECF Gas Summit took place in Equatorial Guinea in 2019 and the 20th GECF Ministerial Meeting took place in Trinidad and

-Tobago in November 2018.
-Qatar will host the sixth GECF Gas Summit in 2021 in Doha.
+Qatar is a member of the Gas Exporter Countries Forum ("GECF"), which has 12 members and whose headquarters for its permanent secretariat is in Doha.
+The 20th GECF Ministerial Meeting took place in Trinidad and Tobago on November 14, 2018 and the fourth GECF Gas Summit took place on November 24, 2017 in Bolivia.
 The GECF's objectives include exchanging information on a broad range of issues such as new technologies, investment programs, relations with natural gas consuming countries and environmental protection.